How to Restrict Desktop Themes in Windows 11

 Summary

-You can control desktop themes in Windows 11 by using either the Local Group Policy Editor or the Windows Registry.
-Both methods allow administrators to lock the theme settings, ensuring that the desktop appearance remains consistent across the system.
-Remember to restart your computer to apply these changes fully.
+You can restrict desktop themes in Windows 11 using either the Local Group Policy Editor or the Windows Registry.
+Both methods help you keep the desktop appearance the same for all users by locking theme settings.

 Was this guide helpful?